-b.Procedures students should follow if a sex offense occurs, including:
+Procedures students should follow if a sex offense occurs, including:

-- Procedures concerning who should be contacted; - The importance of preserving evidence for the proof of a criminal offense; and - To whom the alleged offense should be reported.

-c.Information on a student's option to notify appropriate law enforcement authorities, including:

-• On-campus and local police; and

-• A statement that institutional personnel will assist the student in notifying these authorities, if the student requests the assistance of these personnel.
+- Procedures concerning who should be contacted; - The importance of preserving evidence for the proof of a criminal offense; and - To whom the alleged offense should be reported. - b.
+Information on a student's option to notify appropriate law enforcement authorities, including: - On-campus and local police; and - A statement that institutional personnel will assist the student in notifying these authorities, if the student requests the assistance of these personnel.

-For b & c see Sexual Assault Policy below.
+For b & c see Sexual Assault, Domestic & Dating and Stalking Policy below.

-9/30/2013 d.Notification to students of existing on- and off-campus counseling, mental health or other student services for victims of sex offenses.
+c.
+Notification to students of existing on- and off-campus counseling, mental health or other student services for victims of sex offenses.